exercism/haskell/docs/INSTALLATION.md

   The project/package manager that you will use for Exercism.
   It will make sure you have the right compiler and libraries for each individual project (exercise).

-To check that installation was successful, run the command `ghcup list` and/or `stack --version`.
+To check that installation was successful, run either of the commands

+- `ghcup list`: success looks like a long list of tool versions, with Stack marked as installed
+- `stack --version`: success looks like `Version 2.7.5, Git revision ...`

 ## Get the right GHC version